 She taught everything from botany to plant communication at a wide range of herbal medicine schools, and environmental and spiritual organizations throughout the world.
 Jolie worked with ethnobotanical projects on four continents including restoring sacred forest groves in India and developing an herbal medicine sector in war-torn Kosovo.
 She worked and taught actively with herbalist Matthew Wood.

 Jolie was a certified permaculture designer and a seasoned environmental advocate with twenty years of experience building and helping to maintain diverse networks, especially with indigenous groups focused on protecting sacred sites.
 She has served on many Boards and was the President of the Marin Chapter of the California Native Plant Society.

 Jolie was often found foraging wild foods and herbs and making acorn cakes, crackers, and herbal medicines.
-She loved long walks in the woods with friends, contemplating life’s mysteries and always asking provocative questions.
+She loved long walks in the woods with friends, contemplating life’s mysteries, and always asking provocative questions.
 She was interested in deeper meanings, integrity, honesty, and real lessons of life.
-She loved all her fur-companions.
-She loved music and to dress up and embody various characters including Elvis Presley.
+She loved all her fur companions.
+She loved music and dressing up and embodying various characters including Elvis Presley.
 She was often seen in her fabulous Elvis costume dancing up a wild storm.
-She was writing her own book detailing her journey through individual plant teachers, which we hope to publish posthumously, please see her website at https://www.gowildinstitute.org/ for updates on her writings.
+She was writing her own book detailing her journey through individual plant teachers, which we hope to publish posthumously, please see her website, Go Wild Institute, for updates on her writings.